red-dal/rusty_ladder/README.md

 - `use-udp` (*Enabled by default*)

     Enable UDP support for some proxies.
+    Currently only Shadowsocks outbound, VMess in/outbound support UDP.

 - `chain-outbound`